canonical/maas/docs/orientation.rst

-For small (in terms of number of nodes) setups, you will probably just install the Region controller and a cluster controller on the same server - it is only worth having multiple region controllers if you need to organize your nodes into different subnets (e.g. if you have a lot of nodes).
+For small (in terms of number of nodes) setups, you will probably just install the Region controller and a cluster controller on the same server - it is only worth having multiple region controllers if you need to organise your nodes into different subnets (e.g. if you have a lot of nodes).
 If you install the ``maas`` package, it will include both a region controller and a cluster controller, and they will be automatically set up to work together.